przemastro/arqonia-1.0/README.md

 Release 2

-    1. Observations should personalized - when user log in only his observations should be displayed.
+    1. Observations should be personalized - when user log in only his observations should be displayed.
     2. Notifications should be sent to logged in user when adding, updating, removing and processing data
     3. New page with Stars Catalogues search option
     4. Mail server should be configured